 An "Application for Completion of Certificate" should be filed early in the semester in which the student intends to complete the certificate.
+The application for completion should be filed through the student's Titan Pass account.
 Candidates must apply for certificate completion according to the filing deadlines listed in the Schedule of Classes.
 A certificate completion fee will be assessed.
 Students intending to graduate should consult with their faculty advisor prior to the filing deadline for the purpose of confirming the completion of their academic requirements.